Minolta MD 50mm f/3.5 Macro Lens Review

 The most notable accessory is the Life-Size adapter.
 This was the name given to a 25mm extension tube.

 There is no MD lug on the Life-Size adapter.
-A MC lug provide a link from the lens to the camera.
+An MC lug provides a link from the lens to the camera.
 The tube also has a diaphragm-control pin that keeps the auto aperture functionality.

 The owner’s manual has a list of accessories for the Minolta system that includes the Extension Tube Set II and MC Auto Extension Tubes.